 The primary mission of the Valdese Fire Department is to protect the citizens of and visitors to the Town of Valdese from the adverse effects of natural and man-made emergencies.
 Through fire protection, emergency medical care, fire prevention, and public education, we are committed to serving the public with respect, dedication, and compassion.

 - In 1947 an American LaFrance Quad was purchased.
-The Quad functioned as both a pumper and a ladder truck due to having a pump and large selection of ladders including a 50’ ground ladder with tormentor poles.
+The Quad functioned as both a pumper and a ladder truck due to having a pump and a large selection of ladders, including a 50’ ground ladder with tormentor poles.

 - In 1949, A.O.
 Anderson became the first full-time member of the Valdese Fire Department.
 He served as Assistant Fire Chief under Chief Lee Ribet.

 - In 1962, A.O.
 Anderson became the first paid fire chief.
 Shortly after, the department took delivery of a 1963 Ford/American LaFrance pumper.
 Chief Anderson was instrumental in helping establish the first countywide fire radio system.

 - Upon Chief Anderson’s retirement in 1973, Sherrill Brittain moved from Assistant Fire Chief to become Fire Chief.
 Chief Brittain oversaw the move into the department’s present-day facility.

 - In 1975, a Mack pumper was purchased; however, it is not in service today.

 - In 1985, the department established its medical response unit and purchased a Pierce Arrow Quint.

 - 1987 - Sherrill Brittain retired as Fire Chief.

 - 1988 - Ernest Bertalot became Fire Chief after serving as Assistant Fire Chief since 1973.